Are you looking into teeth whitening kits like Smileactives and want to read some Smileactives reviews from actual users?

 “Love the product for how easily it works, but it is way too expensive for someone like me who is on a fixed budget…”Audrey16

-Finally, there were some pretty negative reviews.
+Finally, there were some pretty negative SmileActive reviews on Amazon as well.
 Many of them put it simply, saying Smileactives doesn't work at all.
 Others seemed to have run into trouble with the subscription service:

 “You will automatically get shipped more product within 1 month of your original purchase and charged the first of three installment payment (total of $75 for 1 bottle of product).
 If you don't want the product you'll have to pay return S&H. Would not recommend unless you are OK with this type of program.”Katie78759